Silver25/hobbit-flask/README.md

 Creating new env.py file with credentials for form
 Adding flashed messages to work with Flask
 Installed Heroku to activate command-line interface [ the Heroku toolbelt ]
-Login to Heroku over the CLI with username and API key instead of pwd - because of MFA on account.
+Login to Heroku over the CLI with username and API key instead of pwd - because of MFA on account
+Push Flask code content to Heroku [ https://hobbit-flasky-c4e7436c2108.herokuapp.com/ ]
+Creating the Procfile, a Heroku-specific type of file that tells Heroku how to run the project,
+.. typing in Terminal: "echo web: python run.py > Procfile"

 ## Gitpod Reminders